Thunder Bay Expressway: History

 Work began in August 1965, with a contract for a 5 km section of divided highway on the west side of the twin cities.

 Plans called for a 28.2 km at-grade expressway from South of Arthur Street to meet Highway 11 and Highway 17 northeast of the cities.

 The first section of the expressway opened on August 29, 1967, connecting Oliver Road (then part of Highway 130) and Golf Links Road with Dawson Road (Highway 102).

-By mid- to late 1969, the route had been extended to Highway 527 northeast of the twin cities and to Highway 11 and Highway 17 (Arthur Street) at the site of the future Harbour Expressway.
+By mid- to late 1969, the route had been extended to Highway 527 northeast of the twin cities.
+On the south end, it spanned from Highway 11 and Highway 17 (Arthur Street) to the site of the present intersection of Harbour Expressway and Golf Links Road.
+Golf Links Road provided an intermediate connection between the two completed segments.
+Eventually the segments were linked up, removing the present day Harbour Expressway and Golf Links Road from the expressway.
 By late 1970, the route had been extended southward from Arthur Street to Neebing Avenue / Walsh Street West.
 At this time, Highway 11/17 and Highway 61 were rerouted along the completed expressway.
 The old routes through Thunder Bay were redesignated as Highway 11B/17B and Highway 61B.

 However, these routes were decommissioned in 1998.

-In 2003 plans were announced for the Shabaqua extension, a 13 km bypass of Highways 11 and 17 to the north of the existing route along Arthur Street West.
+In 2003 plans were announced for the Shabaqua, a 13 km bypass of Highways 11 and 17 to the north of the existing route along Arthur Street West, spanning from the intersection of Arthur Street and Vibert Road to the intersection of Harbour Expressway and Thunder Bay Expressway.

-The new bypass was opened on August 17, 2007; as a result, the southernmost 3.0 km of the Thunder Bay Expressway became part of Highway61.
+The new bypass was opened on August 17, 2007; as a result, the southernmost 3.0 km of the Thunder Bay Expressway was transferred to Highway 61, no longer part of Highway 11 nor Highway 17.

+In 2025, City Council ordered a designated truck route, using this corridor and the Harbour Expressway, reallocating truck traffic onto this highway from Dawson Road.